f-droid/fdroid-website/_docs/Verifying_Downloaded_APK.md

 (The value `3` passed to the `trust` command above means trusting the key marginally.)

+(`lsign` might fail if a key was never generated, you can setup one with `gpg --generate-key` and give it at least a name)

 Run the `gpg --verify` command again and the warning will be gone:

 ```